 Caring for your skin is one of the best things you can do to improve your wellness.
 First, let’s start with a definition of wellness.
 Not to be confused with just health, wellness also means that you are sound in mind, body, and spirit.
 Wellness incorporates strategies and mindset to prevent illness and prolong life, rather than simply treating the body only when it is in a diseased state.

-Here are some tips to keeping your skin beautiful and promoting feelings of wellness:
+Here are some tips for keeping your skin beautiful and promoting feelings of wellness:

 1.)
 Protect your skin from UV rays.